classgraph/classgraph/README.md

 *Important note:* The ability to detect that an interface extends another interface depends upon the entire ancestral path between the two interfaces being within one of the whitelisted package prefixes.

-There are also methods `List<String> getNamesOfSubinterfacesOf(String ifaceName)` and `List<String> getNamesOfSubinterfacesOf(Class<T> iface)` that can be called after `.scan()` to find the names of the subinterfaces of a given interface (whether or not a corresponding match processor was added to detect this).
+There are also methods `List<String> getNamesOfSubinterfacesOf(String ifaceName)` and `List<String> getNamesOfSubinterfacesOf(Class<?> iface)` that can be called after `.scan()` to find the names of the subinterfaces of a given interface (whether or not a corresponding match processor was added to detect this).
 These methods will return the matching interfaces without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference for the matching interface can be passed into the match processor.

-Furthermore, the methods `List<String> getNamesOfSuperinterfacesOf(String ifaceName)` and `List<String> getNamesOfSuperinterfacesOf(Class<T> iface)` are able to return all superinterfaces of a given interface after a call to `.scan()`.
+Furthermore, the methods `List<String> getNamesOfSuperinterfacesOf(String ifaceName)` and `List<String> getNamesOfSuperinterfacesOf(Class<?> iface)` are able to return all superinterfaces of a given interface after a call to `.scan()`.
 (Note that there is not currently a SuperinterfaceMatchProcessor or .matchSuperinterfacesOf().)

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():